-The Company has initially estimated the total allocable purchase price consideration to be \$17.1 million.
-The purchase price was comprised of \$11.3 million in cash paid and \$2.9 million of Company common stock issued at closing increased by \$0.7 million for an estimated net working capital settlement due to the seller.
-The purchase price was also increased by \$2.2 million representing the initial fair value estimate of additional earnings-based contingent consideration, which may be realized by Enlighten twelve months after the closing date of the acquisition.
+The Company has initially estimated the total allocable purchase price consideration to be \$16.2 million.
+The purchase price was comprised of \$11.3 million in cash paid and \$2.9 million of Company common stock issued at closing reduced by \$0.2 million as a result of an estimated net working capital settlement due from the seller.
+The purchase price also included \$2.2 million representing the initial fair value estimate of additional revenue and earnings-based contingent consideration, which may be realized by Enlighten twelve months after the closing date of the acquisition.
+As of June 30, 2016 the Company's best estimate of the fair value of the contingent consideration was \$1.1 million.
+As a result, the Company recorded a pre-tax adjustment of \$1.1 million, which was recorded in "Adjustment to fair value of contingent consideration" on the Unaudited Condensed Consolidated Statements of Operations for the three and six months ended June 30, 2016.
 The Company incurred approximately \$0.5 million in transaction costs, which were expensed when incurred.